Picturesque Peki’in

 Public transport: Peki’in is serviced frequently by a number of bus lines.
 Enter “Peki’in” into Moovit.

-The interior of the synagogue at Peki’in.
-It was built in 1873 on the ruins of a synagogue from the Roman period.
+Interior of the synagogue at Peki’in, which was built in 1873 on the ruins of a synagogue from the Roman period.

-The parents of this one remaining family sent their children to a boarding school in Jerusalem.
+The parents of the one remaining family sent their children to a boarding school in Jerusalem.
 The son subsequently married and settled elsewhere, but Margolit returned to her parents in the village.
-She cared her parents in their old age and decided to remain here to preserve a Jewish presence.
+She looked after her parents in their old age and decided to remain here to preserve a Jewish presence.
 This meant remaining single, since it was unlikely any husband would agree to live here.
+Margolit Zinati is the custodian of Peki’in’s synagogue and her home is close by.

-In the 1st and 2nd centuries CE, Rabbi Yehoshua ben Hananya, the primary teacher of Rabbi Akiva, had a study hall (beit midrash) in the synagogue.
-He was a leading tanna (a sage whose views are recorded in the Mishna) in the period after the destruction of the Temple.
+Within the original synagogue was the first and second century CE study hall (beit midrash) of Rabbi Yehoshua ben Hananya, the primary teacher of Rabbi Akiva.
+He was a leading Tanna (a sage whose views are recorded in the Mishna) in the period after the destruction of the Temple.

-Over the last 2,000 years, the Jewish families in Peki'in worked in agriculture and blended into the environment with respect to their language and dress.
-Arabs joined the Jews of Peki’in in the 11th century, Christian Arabs in the 12th century during the Crusader period, and Druze in the 18th century.
-The Druze remain the largest element in Peki’in today.
+For the last 2,000 years, Jewish families in Peki'in worked in agriculture and blended into the life of the town with respect to their language and dress.
+These Jews are known as mista’arvim, meaning those who “disguise themselves as Arabs.”
+Arabs joined the Jews to live in Peki’in in the 11th century, Christian Arabs in the 12th century during the Crusader period, and Druze in the 18th century.
+Druze remain the largest element in Peki’in today.

-In acknowledgment of her keeping the light on, Margolit has been honored in award ceremonies.
+In acknowledgment of her keeping the lights on in Peki’in, Margolit has been honored in award ceremonies.
 She also lit the torch for Israel’s 70th Independence Day celebration.

-(For an inspiring article on Margolit and her family click here).
+(For an inspiring article about Margolit and her family click here).

 Picture of Margolit's family